I help take all the guesswork out of home exercise

 Get in shape?
 Stay in shape?
 Good.
 Either On Demand service can help with these goals.

 What kinds of workouts do you typically do at home?
-Are you more likely to do workouts that use an exercise step AND have weight training?
+Are you more likely to do workouts that use an aerobic step AND have weight training?

 Now you can start to narrow things down a bit.
 I think.

-If you love workouts that use an exercise step (like I do) then you may want to start off with Cathe Friedrich’s service.
+If you love workouts that use an aerobic step (like I do) then you may want to start off with Cathe Friedrich’s service.

 You can get weight training with either On Demand membership.